samantha-hang/GifTastic/README.md

-This is Homework #5 creating a quiz with a timer.
-This was created with HTML/CSS/Javascript.
+This is Homework #6 using the Giphy API.
+This was created with HTML/CSS/Javascript/JQuery.